jruizgit/rules/README.md

 durable_rules is simple.
 Using your scripting language of choice, you only need to describe the event or fact pattern to match (antecedent) and the action to take (consequent).

 In this example the rule can be triggered by posting `{"id": 1, "subject": "World"}` to url `http://localhost:5000/test/1`.

+<sub>Tip: once the test is running, from a terminal type: `curl -H "Content-type: application/json" -X POST -d '{"id": 1, "subject": "World"}' http://localhost:5000/test/1`</sub>

 #### Ruby
 ```ruby